Eye Twitching: Causes, Solutions, and Prevention

 2. When should I be worried about eye twitching?

-Mild twitching is rarely serious, but chronic or severe cases of eyelid twitching are sometimes associated with nervous system disorders or movement disorders.
+Mild twitching is rarely serious, but chronic or severe cases of eyelid twitching are sometimes associated with nervous system or movement disorders.

 3. What deficiency causes eye twitching?